Skip to main content

 Next

-You’re done with Tasks & Workflows.
+You’re done with Tasks & Automations.
 Next:

 Knowledge Base

-Train the AI on your specific FAQs.
+Train the AI Receptionist on your specific FAQs.